yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_10_the_document_object_model.md

 # Chapter 10: The Document Object Model

 * Every node has a `nodeType` property that indicates the type of node that it is.
-* `NodeList` objects are actually queries being run against the DOM structure, so changes will be reflected in `NodeList` objects automatically.
+* `NodeList`, `NamedNodeMap` objects are actually queries being run against the DOM structure, so changes will be reflected in `NodeList` objects automatically.
 * The `ownerDocument` property is a pointer to the document node that represents the entire document.
 * If the node passed into `appendChild()` is already part of the document, it is removed from its previous location and placed at the new location.
 * The `cloneNode()` method doesn't copy JavaScript properties that you add to DOM nodes, such as event handlers.
 This method copies only attributes and, optionally, child nodes.
 Everything else is lost.